Connect with Advanced Leadership

 CCAL Research Roundtables

-The CCAL Research Roundtables are an example of our commitment to bringing applied research on ethics, governance and performance challenges confronting business leaders to our community.
+The CCAL Research Roundtables are an example of our commitment to bringing applied research on leadership, ethics, governance and performance challenges confronting business leaders to our community.

 These curated small-group discussions are designed to stimulate both research and business thought-leadership.
 In this forum, business leaders have the opportunity to hear first-hand from researchers while scholars have the opportunity to learn from the extensive experience of business practitioners.